alfie-far/steady.zone/src/pages/about.md

 - linguistics, etymology and philology
 - ethics, anthropology and semiotics

-I spend most of my leisure times either participating in some outdoor activity like fishing or hiking, or staying in and listening to a good thriller novel or contemplating design of design and relations between diverse fields of designs over a drink.
+I spend some of my leisure time contemplating design of design and relations between diverse fields of designs; if not that, then I'm probably getting myself busy with outdoor activities I like such as fishing or hiking, or staying in and listening to a good thriller, comedy podcast or an autobiography;